nxvtej/polymodule_-/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You can make a copy of the project to use for your own purposes.
+Feel free to use it for your own purposes.

+---

+Please ensure that the structure and formatting align with your project's specifics.
+If you have any additional information to add or specific formatting preferences, please let me know!